fcarlone/node-sql-strorefront/README.md

 # Node SQL Storefront

+## This application records product inventory in a SQL database and prompts the user based on view selected.

 #### This application has three views: Customer, Manager and Supervisor
 * The Customer view will take in orders from customers and deplete stock from the store's inventory.
 * The Manager view will list products for sale, list products with quantity below five, add to quantity of an existing product and add a new product.